 The guzheng (古箏; lit. 'ancient zheng') is a plucked zither from China that is said to have originated in the Qin dynasty, 221–206 BC.
 This guzheng recording was made more recently (April 21, 1966) by Robert Garfias, founder of the UW Ethnomusicology Program and Archives.
 Brain stimulating tracks include Lotus Emerging from Water.
 Click here to listen (UW NetID needed).

-Recorded during a Soviet-American musical-ethnographic expedition to Tuva in Central Asian, this 1990 release Includes examples of the rare multiphonic throat-singing technique.
-Sponsored by National Geographic, the Smithsonian, and former USSR Union of Composers.
-"Primal and forthright...a beguiling earful" (New York Times).
+Recorded during a Soviet-American musical-ethnographic expedition to Tuva, this 1990 release Includes examples of the rare multiphonic throat-singing technique.
+Collected by National Geographic, the Smithsonian, and former USSR Union of Composers, these recordings are described as "a beguiling earful" by the New York Times.
 Click here to listen (UW NetID needed).

 Responsible Use of Electronic Resources | Privacy | Terms